IS492-SP26/team-project-ai-streamer/README.md

 https://canvas.illinois.edu/courses/64886/discussion_topics/1075469
 # team-project-ai-streamer
 team-project-ai-streamer created by GitHub Classroom
-- Team Member - Danni Wu, Fitz Song, Caroline Wen
+- Team Member: Danni Wu, Fitz Song, Caroline Wen
--

 # Autonomy-Calibrated Governance for AI Livestream Agents
 This project develops a research prototype that explores autonomy calibration and governance mechanisms for AI-driven livestream agents operating in open public environments.
 Rather than building another chatbot or VTuber engine, we focus on designing a governance layer that sits between a Large Language Model (LLM) and a livestream interface.